How often do you have services?

 We are served by dynamic student rabbis from the Hebrew Union College in Los Angeles.
 These student rabbis typically lead us for two years, after which we must sadly see them go and we welcome a new student!
-Our current rabbi is Jeff Stombaugh.
+Our current rabbi is Brett Weissman.

 What if I need a rabbi when the student rabbi isn’t in town?

-Is there a fee for bring up a student rabbi outside of their regular monthly visits?
+Is there a fee for bringing up a student rabbi outside of their regular monthly visits?

-As these fall outside our contract with the Heberw Union College, the burden to pay for the rabbi’s travel expenses: air fare, hotel, car & meals, and a honorarium for their time, would fall to you.
+As these fall outside our contract with the Hebrew Union College, the burden to pay for the rabbi’s travel expenses: airfare, hotel, car & meals, and an honorarium for their time, would fall to you.

 How many members does TBI have?